suborbital/docs/website/docs/atmo/usage/deploying-atmo.md

 ## Embed Bundle

-To create your own Docker image with your Bundle embedded, you can use a Dockerfile similar to this:
+To create your own Docker image with your Bundle embedded, you can use the Dockerfile that was created for your project by Subo:

 ```yaml
 FROM suborbital/atmo:latest